How to Sell SEO to Local Businesses

 Selling SEO to a local business is a different game from selling to a tech startup.
 The owner of a plumbing company or a dental clinic doesn't care about domain authority or crawl budgets.
 They've often been burned before by an "SEO guy" who took a retainer and disappeared.
 And they measure everything in one currency: did the phone ring more?

-That's not a problem — it's your edge, if you sell the way they actually buy.
+That's not a problem.
+It's your edge, if you sell the way they actually buy.
 Here's a playbook that works for freelancers and small agencies going after local clients.

 First, get inside their head